-La Pola was a Colombian revolutionary, who incidentally also features in my 7 Badass Women from History article.
+La Pola was a Colombian revolutionary, who incidentally is also a Badass Women from History.
 This is because her last words were as brilliant and unafraid as the rest of her exploits during her short life.

 She was captured and eventually executed alongside her brother.
 Her final words were a rallying cry still remembered in Colombia today.

 “I have more than enough courage to suffer this death and a thousand more.
 Do not forget my example.”

 Voltire was a French Enlightenment writer, historian and philosopher.

 He was known for his wit and frequent criticism of the Catholic Church – which may explain some of the thought behind his last words.
 Throughout his life he satirised intolerance and religious rhetoric through his writings, and in turn advocated for civil liberties.
 In other words, he was well before his time.